 “To the extent that the extraction process collects all the cannabinoids and terpenes, then it will maintain the characteristics of the plant,” says Hutchison.

-While the debate rages on over what extraction methods are sophisticated enough to get all the goodies out of the trim and into a serving of food, there are also those questioning if trim is even a good resource for creating edibles.
+While the debate rages on over what extraction methods are sophisticated enough to get all the goodies out of the trim and into a serving of food, there are also those questioning if trim is even a good resource for infused products.

 “A lot of the edibles now are not necessarily using high-quality plant materials.
 They’re just taking the trimmings and the lower-quality material from grow operations,” says Nolan Kane, an assistant professor of evolutionary biology at CU-Boulder who studies cannabis.
 “They extract with some kind of chemical solution where you can pull out all of the compounds, or just a subset of the compounds.
 You basically end up with very little of the terpenoids, mostly just THC at that point, maybe some CBD or other cannabinoids.”